ibm-cloud-architecture/refarch-eda/docs/evt-state/README.md

 ![](evt-src.png)

-In some cases the event sourcing pattern is implemented completely within the event backbone, by using the event log and Kafka streams.
+In some cases the event sourcing pattern is implemented completely within the event backbone, by using the event log and Kafka topics and streams.
 However, you can also consider implementing the pattern with an external event store, which provides optimizations for how the data may be accessed and used.
 For example [IBM Db2 Event store](https://www.ibm.com/products/db2-event-store) can provide the handler and event store connected to the backbone and provide optimization for down stream analytical processing of the data.

 In operation, the event stores persist all state-changing events for an object with a timestamp in time order, thus creating a time series of changes for objects.
 The current state of an object can always be derived by replaying the events in the time series.
 An event store only needs to store three pieces of information: